brevzin/cpp_proposals/3032_less_transient_allocation/less-transient-allocation.md

 Thank you to Peter Dimov for being Peter Dimov and coming up with all of these examples.

 Thank you to Hubert Tong for noticing that the wording was wrong and Richard Smith for helping to fix it.
+Thanks to Jason Merrill for help with phrasing the immediate-escalating wording.

 ---
 references: